cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 # Remove individual service
 bash ./stack.sh remove Healthcare <service name>
 ```
 After spinning up the stack, the GUI endpoints to the running containers can be accessed via Browser (i.e. adminer, blazegraph, ontop, geoserver).
-The exact endpoints and login details can be found in the [Stack Manager README](Deploy/stacks/dynamic/stack-manager/README.md).
+The exact endpoints and login details can be found in the [Stack Manager README].

 ## Spinning up the stack remotely via SSH